 “Where parties fail to deliver their return on time, and there is no reasonable explanation for such a failure, we will take a robust approach in dealing with this in line with our Enforcement Policy.”

-A summary of donations reported by GB parties in the fourth quarter of 2018, including the highest donors and details of late reports, is available on the Commission’s website.
+A summary of donations reported by GB parties in the first quarter of 2019, including the highest donors and details of late reports, is available on the Commission’s website.

-For information on donations and public funds reported by political parties in Northern Ireland, see our press release.
+For information on donations and public funds reported by political parties and regulated donees in Northern Ireland, see our press release.

 Full details of donations and loans are available on our registers.